 I’m originally from Clinton, Iowa.
 I graduated from Monmouth College with a degree in International Business with an emphasis in Marketing.
 I studied/lived in Paris for a semester!
 After college, I moved to Durango, Colorado to live the dream and ski/snowboard my heart out.
 I now live in Madison, Wisconsin and enjoy it very much.

-I love to ski, snowboard, hike, bike and travel the world!
-My husband and I have two cats; Genevieve and Telluride…soon to have an Alaskan Malamute for the fall of 2014!
-We love spending time with family and friends and obviously enjoy the outdoors!
+I love to ski, snowboard, play hockey, hike, bike and travel the world!
+I have two cats; Genevieve and Telluride…someday soon I'll have an Alaskan Malamute!
+I love spending time with family and friends and obviously enjoying the outdoors!